Ceciliali1205/ai-persona-writer/README.md

 # AI Persona Writer

 AI Persona Writer is a prototype application demonstrating how language models can adopt distinct personas to generate and comment on content.
-Designed as part of a technical assessment for an AI/prompt-engineering role, it showcases end-to-end integration between a frontend UI and the OpenAI API.

 ## Features